 Car-Rental App Turo Appears to Stall in 1st Circuit Appeal

-Turo has invoked protections from section 230, a law whose steady erosion in the courts, experts warn, could usher the end of some legitimate businesses.
+Turo has invoked protections from Section 230, a law whose steady erosion in the courts, experts warn, could usher the end of some legitimate businesses.

 BOSTON (CN) — In a key test case for the “sharing” economy, the Massachusetts Supreme Judicial Court seemed highly unsympathetic Friday to a car-share app accused of skirting rental-car rules at Boston’s Logan Airport.